Something478/NovaLibrary/README.md

-# NovaLibrary
+# Zenith
-Nova Library is a project that I (SuperNova) am making.
-This is just a modded version of Rayfield so credits to the Sirius (Owner of Rayfield) pls don't sue me I just use same functions, thx.
-Note: when modifying this credit the owner of Rayfield (Sirius) and not me since NovaLibrary is just modded rayfield.
+Zenith Library is a library I am making.
+This is also inspired by Rayfield.
+**About me:**
+Age: 13
+Discord user: starflow._.